Jordan Dechtman | November 17, 2025

 The best use of these funds for you will vary a great deal based on personal preference and financial goals.

 If you have reviewed your budget, made adjustments as necessary, and still have money left over, you might wonder: Where is the best place to put the money?
-How do I invest the extra money?
+How do I invest the extra money, and where should I invest it?

 If you plan to use the funds within the next 12 months, it is probably a good idea to keep the money liquid.
-Using a money market account or high-yield saving account will allow you to have access to the funds while also making them work a little bit for you.
+Using a money market account or high-yield savings account will allow you to have access to the funds while also earning a return better than would be possible with a checking account or keeping physical cash in a safe location.

 Potential short-term uses for these funds might include things like:

-Waiting to use these funds for something that you were going to finance can be a great way to save on interest expenses.
+Waiting to use these funds for something that you know you need to finance in the near future can be a great way to save on interest expenses.

 If you have considered all of your upcoming expenses and cannot think of something that you might use the money for in the next 12 months, you might want to consider your “medium-term” goals.
 These goals are a few years out, and they might be specific, or your goal might simply be to get a higher return on your extra money.